carriercomm/Neophytos/README.md

 * client requires Python 3.x (prefer latest version especially on Windows)
 * client GUI requires PyQt4 (GUI is work in progress)

+I choose Go because it provided the needed performance.
+I did not know much about Rust at the time, but I could in the future port to Rust as I research the language more.
+There are a lot of design decisions to make regarding either one.

+I prefer to use Python as it provides rapid application development and is easy to use with an assortment of libraries, but when it comes to performance it is not always so great.

 Current State
 =====